puskarpeter/frinxio.github.io/frinx-uniresource/pools/readme.md

 - Pool providing just odd VLAN numbers
 - Pool providing random VLAN numbers
 - Pool providing Route Distinguishers that include customer specific information (which is passed as “additional input” as part of resource claim request)
 - Pool providing IPv4-mapped IPv6 addresses from a specific range /
   subnet
 - In general, anything that a user might need

+## Nested pool

+UniResource allows to create nested pools.
+Nested pools provide possibility to create subgroups from already existing pools.
+With these subgroups it is easier to reason about topology.

+### How to create nested pool

+Process (in UI):

+- Create pool or open existing one
+- Allocate resource in newly created or existing pool
+- Open **create pool** page
+- Select parent from which nested pool should be created
+- Select allocated resource of parent from which nested pool will be taking resources
+- Fill other mandatory inputs
+- Push button to create nested pool

+After successful submit newly created nested pool should be visible in pools list or in nested pools list in its parent detail page.
+Also it is possible to create nested pool from detail page of pool.

 ## Allocation strategy overview